Argandov/ssher/README.md

 # ssher
 A very basic and simple bash script to automate an ssh connection.
+(I kept the ssh command without anything special because I always end up changing it for different uses)

 ## What it does: